parthamallik/where-is-my-driver/README.md

  - Nodejs -> Express -> Postgres with postGIS

     Nodejs is known for efficient handling of concurrent requests.
 PostGIS extension is fantastic to work with GIS data.
 Entry point for the application is index.js.
 Application can be launched with a mode (development/production).
 Development mode is configured with debug logs.
 All the configurations present in the config.js file.
 All the database interactions happen from helpers/database.js and the template sqls present in helpers/query.js.
 Error codes and messages are separated out in errors.js file. package.json is configured to handle project dependencies.
+    A fresh Ubuntu aws-micro instance is taken and and configured for the project.
+Available at https://54.165.92.52:9001/drivers

 ## Installation for Ubuntu